Whom Do YOU Know?

 Coordinator, Coach of the Year Subcommittee

-As a volunteer-driven organization, USMS is grateful to the hundreds of USMS registered volunteers who give their time, talent, and expertise to help all phases of our programs.
-Among those volunteers are some whose service stands out in its scope and its impact on the program and the USMS members who have benefited from their efforts on the local, regional, and national level.
+As a volunteer-driven organization, USMS is grateful to the hundreds of volunteers who give their time, talent, and expertise to help all phases of our programs.
+The DDSA is given to those volunteers whose service stands out in its scope and its impact on the program and the USMS members who have benefited from their efforts on the local, regional, and national level.
 The recipient must be a registered member of USMS.

 Up to 15 people are selected each year for the USMS Service Award with nominations coming from LMSCs, clubs, and individuals.

 To make a nomination, submit a one-page letter citing the reasons the